g-ser/kubernetes-kubeadm-aws-ec2/README.md

 # What's inside this repo

-This repo contains terraform configuration files for provisioning a set of EC2 instances (and other relevant resources) which can be used later to install a kubernetes cluster using kubeadm.
+This repo contains terraform configuration files for provisioning a set of EC2 instances and other relevant resources which can be configured with the ansible scripts of the current repository to make a Kubernetes cluster.
+That is, the repo consists of the terraform configuration files which can be found in [provision_infra](kubernetes-kubeadm-aws-ec2/src/master/provision_infra) folder

+which can be used later to install a kubernetes cluster using kubeadm.

 At the moment, the terraform configuration files of this repo take care of setting up the EC2 instances on AWS and they do **NOT** install kubernetes.